aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/e2e-workflow.md

 ## Developer Workspace

-A workspace is the easiest to understand within the workflow, but can also be quite complex, especially with regards to authentication and authorisation protocols that your organisation, or client, may have.
+A workspace is the easiest to understand within the workflow, but can also be quite complex, especially with regard to authentication and authorisation protocols that your organisation, or client, may have.
 Some reasons may be due to data being sensitive, the machine being airgapped, or that the code must be compatible with legacy hardware